PoOnesNerfect/tosserror/README.md

 #### Brevity

-When I use libraries like `thiserror`, I notice that, often times, handling the errors add significant bloat to the code, and hinders readability.
+When I've used libraries like `thiserror`, I've noticed that handling the errors add significant bloat to the code, and hinders readability.

 You may encounter simple function calls followed by 2 to 4 lines of error handling like below: